-- (1) When the Municipality considers an application, it must have regard to the following: - (a) the application submitted in terms of this By-law; - (b) the procedure followed in processing the application; - the desirability of the proposed utilisation of land and any guidelines issued by the Provincial Minister regarding the desirability of proposed land uses;
+- (1) When the Municipality considers an application, it must have regard to the following: - (a) the application submitted in terms of this By-law; - (b) the procedure followed in processing the application; - (c) the desirability of the proposed utilisation of land and any guidelines issued by the Provincial Minister regarding the desirability of proposed land uses; - (d) the comments in response to the notice of the application, including comments received from organs of state, municipal departments and the Provincial Minister in terms of section 45 of the Land Use Planning Act; - (e) the response by the applicant, if any, to the comments referred to in paragraph (d); - (f) investigations carried out in terms of other laws that are relevant to the consideration of the application; - (g) a registered planner's written assessment in respect of an application for- - (i) a rezoning; - (ii) a subdivision of more than 20 cadastral units: - (iii) a removal, suspension or amendment of a restrictive condition if it relates to a change of land use; - (iv) an amendment, deletion or imposition of additional conditions in respect of an existing use right; - (v) an approval of an overlay zone contemplated in the zoning scheme; - (vi) a phasing, amendment or cancellation of a subdivision plan or part thereof;

-- (d) the comments in response to the notice of the application, including comments received from organs of state, municipal departments and the Provincial Minister in terms of section 45 of the Land Use Planning Act; - (e) the response by the applicant, if any, to the comments referred to in paragraph (d); - (f) investigations carried out in terms of other laws that are relevant to the consideration of the application; - (g) a registered planner's written assessment in respect of an application for- - (i) a rezoning; - (ii) a subdivision of more than 20 cadastral units; - (iii) a removal, suspension or amendment of a restrictive condition if it relates to a change of land use; - (iv) an amendment, deletion or imposition of additional conditions in respect of an existing use right; - (v) an approval of an overlay zone contemplated in the zoning scheme; - (vi) a phasing, amendment or cancellation of a subdivision plan or part thereof; - (vii) a determination of a zoning; - (viii) a closure of a public place or part thereof; - (h) the impact of the proposed land development on municipal engineering services; - (i) the integrated development plan, including the municipal spatial development framework; - (j) the integrated development plan and spatial development framework of the district municipality, where applicable; - (k) the applicable local spatial development frameworks adopted by the Municipality; - (l) the applicable structure plans; - (m) the applicable policies of the Municipality that guide decision-making; - (n) the provincial spatial development framework; - (o) where applicable, a regional spatial development framework contemplated in section 18 of the Spatial Planning and Land Use Management Act or provincial regional spatial development framework; - (p) the policies, principles and the planning and development norms and criteria set by the national and provincial government; - (q) the matters referred to in section 42 of the Spatial Planning and Land Use Management Act; - (r) the principles referred to in Chapter VI of the Land Use Planning Act; and - (s) the applicable provisions of the zoning scheme. - (2) Where required in terms of applicable development parameters or conditions of approval, the Municipality must approve a site development plan if the site development plan- - (a) is consistent with the development rules of the zoning; - (b) is consistent with the development rules of an overlay zone, if applicable; - (c) complies with the conditions of approval; and - (d) complies with this By-law.
+- (vii) a determination of a zoning; - (viii) a closure of a public place or part thereof; - (ix) The adoption or amendment of a Municipal Spatial Development Framework; - (x) The adoption or amendment of a Zoning Scheme - (h) the impact of the proposed land development on municipal engineering services; - (i) the integrated development plan, including the municipal spatial development framework; - (j) the integrated development plan and spatial development framework of the district municipality, where applicable; - (k) the applicable local spatial development frameworks adopted by the Municipality; - (l) the applicable structure plans; - (m) the applicable policies of the Municipality that guide decision-making; - (n) the provincial spatial development framework; - (o) where applicable, a regional spatial development framework contemplated in section 18 of the Spatial Planning and Land Use Management Act or provincial regional spatial development framework; - (p) the policies, principles and the planning and development norms and criteria set by the national and provincial government; - (q) the matters referred to in section 42 of the Spatial Planning and Land Use Management Act; - (r) the principles referred to in Chapter VI of the Land Use Planning Act; and - (s) the applicable provisions of the zoning scheme. - (2) Where required in terms of applicable development parameters or conditions of approval, the Municipality must approve a site development plan if the site development plan- - (a) is consistent with the development rules of the zoning; - (b) is consistent with the development rules of an overlay zone, if applicable; - (c) complies with the conditions of approval; - (d) complies with this By-law, and; - (e) is not in conflict with a title deed condition. - (3) When a site development plan is required in terms of development parameters of conditions of approval: - (a) the municipality may not approve a building plan if the site development plan has not been approved; and - (b) the municipality may not approve a building plan that is inconsistent with the approved site development plan.